ins1x/useful-samp-stuff/README.md

 The presented systems were developed or improved by me, and implemented in working projects.
 > Disclaimer: All rights to modified scripts belong to their respective owners.

+### Recommendations
+The filterscripts are written in the Pawn language.
+To build from sources, you will need the [Pawn Community Compiler](https://github.com/pawn-lang/compiler).
+> All scripts tested on [SA:MP v0.3.7](https://www.sa-mp.com/download.php)

 | Name | Description |
 | --- | --- |
 | [Attach Editor](https://github.com/ins1x/useful-samp-stuff/tree/main/filterscripts/aedit) | Convenient player attachment editor |